IntelPython/scikit-learn_bench/sklearn_bench/README.md

 ## How to create conda environment for benchmarking

-If you want to test stock sklearn, then use

-`conda create -n skl_bench -c conda-forge python=3.7 scikit-learn pandas`

-If you want to test scikit-learn in the Intel(R) Distribution for Python*, then use
+If you want to test scikit-learn, then use

-`conda create -n skl_bench -c intel python=3.7 scikit-learn pandas`
+`conda create -n bench -c intel python=3.7 scikit-learn daal4py pandas`

-and set the appropriate environment variable

-`export USE_DAAL4PY_SKLEARN=YES`

 ##  Algorithms parameters